lanl/friendlyNets/docs/source/usage.rst

     from format_data import format_data

-    experiment,scoretype = format_data(path_to_table,full_interaction_network,nodes_of_interest)
+    experiment,scoretype,coverage = format_data(otu_dataframe)

-The function requires the path to the table of abundances and the full interaction network so that species missing can be removed, and the name of the node(s) that we wish to assess for network friendliness.
+The function requires the abundance data table (as pandas dataframe) and returns a set of samples formatted for use in downstream analysis.
+It also returns two variables that are not relevant if called as above.

-Without known outcomes, ``experiment`` will be a dict (keyed by sample name - the column headers of the abundance table) of dicts (keyed by species), and ``scoretype`` will be None
+Without known outcomes, ``experiment`` will be a dict (keyed by sample name - the column headers of the abundance table) of dicts (keyed by species), and ``scoretype`` will be None.
+Coverage will be a dictionary simply indicating that the entire index of the abundance data table is included.

-For assessment of the predictive power of the method, the path to a metadata file with known outcomes for each sample is required, as is the name of the known outcome column in that file (default ``Score``):
+For assessment of the predictive power of the method, the path to a metadata file with known outcomes for each sample is required, as is the name of the known outcome column in that file (default ``Score``).
+Furthermore, the function can filter the data, including only a subset of the index of the abundance table.
+This can be used to filter out taxa for which no genome scale model is available.

 .. code-block:: python

     from format_data import format_data

-    experiment,scoretype = format_data(path_to_table,full_interaction_network,nodes_of_interest,known_scores = path_to_metadata,score_column = column_of_score,scoretype = score_type)
+    experiment,scoretype,coverage = format_data(otu_dataframe,sample_metadata = metadata_dataframe,score_col = "Score",included_otus = taxa_with_models)

 If the known outcome file is given, along with the name of the column of known outcome scores, ``experiment`` will be a dict (keyed by sample name - the column headers of the abundance table) of